pian13131/sngn/Leetcode/Leetcode.md

 # Thinkings

-- Sometimes, **Brute force** method may be your only method, when you find it is really hard to find a fit model.
-- **Object in Python** (138 Copy List with Random Pointer)
-    - If `Object A` contains to `Object V`, when you change `V.val`, `A.V.val` will change as well
-- About edge case, do not pay too much attention onto them at the start.
-You should get the approximately method as soon as possible
-- in the iterate process, queue is BFS while stack is DFS
+- In the iterate process, queue is BFS while stack is DFS
-- `/2` reduce one unit, `length -> index` increase one unit
 - $$T(N)=aT(\frac{b}{N})+Θ(N^d)$$, The equation represents dividing the problem up into $$a$$ subproblems of size $$\frac{b}{N}$$ in $$Θ(N^d)$$ time

 # Data Structure Design